 Reader Views Award

 The Reader’s Favorite Award accepts manuscripts, published and unpublished books, ebooks, audio books, comic books and poetry books.
 There is no publication date requirement for published books and no word count restriction.
 They offer 4 award levels plus a finalist level in each of 70+ categories.
-Their 2013 contest is open now.
-(Scroll down for entry form.)

 Dan Poynter’s Global Ebook Awards